Works

 Standard work hours are Monday to Saturday, 7am–7pm, and any out-of-hours works are indicated below.
 All works will follow approved noise and traffic management plans, and every effort will be made to minimise impacts.
 For questions about project works, please email info@metronet.wa.gov.au or call 9326 3666.

-Alexander Road North (until late February 2025)
+Alexander Road North (until mid May 2025)

 Larsen Road pedestrian bridge